In the annals of Rhode Island food traditions, the New York System wiener is probably the most misleading.

 By 1940, ‘New York System’ described a distinct style of preparation that evolved in Providence’s Greek community.

-A distinct method of preparation also evolved – ‘on the arm.’
+A distinct method of presentation also evolved – ‘on the arm.’
 Short-order cooks would line an outstretched arm with buns, then with their free hand add the wieners, mustard, meat sauce, onions, salt in rapid succession.

 One of the quintessential New York System wiener shops is in the Olneyville neighborhood of Providence.
 In 2014, the James Beard Foundation awarded the Olneyville New York System its American Classics medal.
 The Beard Foundation explained the medal goes to regional establishments, often family-owned, “treasured for their quality food, local character, and lasting appeal.”

 Olneyville was once the favored lunch spot of workers employed by local jewelry manufacturers.
 Now, nearly 70 years later, “the System” has become a multigenerational family spot, the late night haunt of college students, and the first stop from the airport for returning natives.

 A Century of Gaggers

 Olneyville wasn’t the first.
 The Original New York System shop in the Smith Hill neighborhood dates to 1927, and many believe it served the first hot wiener in Providence.
 Sparky’s Coney Island System of East Providence claims to have been founded in 1915.
 Sparky’s, though, has closed.

 Other vendors include Baba’s in Providence, E.P.
 Wiener in East Providence and Wien-O-Rama in Cranston.

 Purists prefer New York System wieners with natural casings that link them together in a rope.
 Cooks have to cut them apart before serving them.
 Another variety of the hot wiener — the skinless — has no casing at all